|Prerequisites:||Calculus, linear algebra, and not much else.|

 The code breakers by David Kahn

 Late homework will not be accepted.
-Collaboration is encouraged as long as everyone collaborating understands thoroughly the solution, and you write up the solution in your own words.
-In addition, since each person's homework problems have individualized answers, you'll get the wrong answer if you simply copy!
+Early homework is fine, and can be left in my mailbox in the School of Math mailroom near Vincent Hall 105.
+Collaboration is encouraged as long as everyone collaborating understands thoroughly the solution, and you write up the solution in your own words, along with a note at the top of the homework indicating with whom you've collaborated.

 Homework = 50% of grade